Container Closure Integrity

 Different methods used to determine suitability of a container for its potential drug product, to help drive further testing during component selection.

 Pre-filled syringe and cartridge systems pose unique challenges regarding container closure integrity (CCI) analysis.
 With the advent of USP chapter <1207>, the industry is now better guided regarding applicable technology and proper method validation processes.
-Helium mass spectrometry (HeMS), frequency modulation spectroscopy (FMS), and high voltage leak detection (HVLD) are all advanced, deterministic techniques outlined in the chapter.
-This presentation will examine how these methods can be applied, individually, and in combination, to evaluate syringes and cartridges at temperatures from ambient to cryogenic (critical for biologic and cell therapies).
+This presentation will examine how deterministic methods can be applied, individually, and in combination, to evaluate syringes and cartridges at temperatures from ambient to cryogenic (critical for biologic and cell therapies).

 Discusses proper sealing parameters and the effects of temperature and time on vial/stopper performance and CCI.